-- 2.1 Organochlorine pesticides are removed from the sample matrix by extraction with methylene chloride.
+- 2.1 The amine pesticides and lethane are removed from the sample matrix by extraction with methylene chloride.
 The extract is dried, exchanged into hexane, and analyzed by gas chromatography.
 Column chromatography is used as necessary to eliminate interferences which may be encountered.
-Measurement of the pesticides is accomplished with an electron capture detector. - 2.2 Confirmatory analysis by gas chromatography/mass spectrometry is recommended (Section 13) when a new or undefined sample type is being analyzed if the concentration is adequate for such determination.
+Measurement of the pesticides is accomplished with a nitrogen/phosphorous specific detector. - 2.2 Confirmatory analysis by gas chromatography/mass spectrometry is recommended (Section 13) when a new or undefined sample type is being analyzed if the concentration is adequate for such determination.